 An overdose of metformin may cause lactic acidosis.
 Get emergency medical help if you have any of these symptoms of lactic acidosis: weakness, increasing sleepiness, slow heart rate, cold feeling, muscle pain, shortness of breath, stomach pain, feeling light-headed, and fainting.

-What should I avoid while taking Invokamet XR (canagliflozin and metformin)?
+What should I avoid while taking Invokamet XR?

 Avoid drinking alcohol.
-It lowers blood sugar and may increase your risk of lactic acidosis while taking canagliflozin and metformin.
+It lowers blood sugar and may increase your risk of lactic acidosis while taking Invokamet XR.